Brhyancodes/opportunityhub-kenya/opportunityhub/README.md

 - **Youth**: Create profiles with skills, experience, and preferences
 - **Employers**: Post opportunities and find qualified candidates
-- **Smart Matching**: Algorithm-based recommendations using skills, location, and experience
+- **Application Management**: Streamlined application and hiring workflow
-- **Real-time Notifications**: SMS and email alerts for new opportunities
+- **Email Notifications**: Automated alerts for new opportunities and application updates
-- **Application Tracking**: Streamlined application and hiring workflow
+- **Advanced Filtering**: Search by skills, location, category, and more

 ---